Roy Cohn: Political activities

 In 1979, Cohn became a member of the Western Goals Foundation; he served on the board of directors with Edward Teller.
+Cohn was also claimed to have been a member of the John Birch Society, though he publicly opposed the group despite being part of the affiliated Western Goals Foundation.
 Although he was registered as a Democrat, Cohn supported most of the Republican presidents of his time and Republicans in major offices across New York.
+Bird and Goldmark report that Cohn voted for Jimmy Carter in 1976, having grown impatient with the old-guard Republican Party that Gerald Ford represented, but was soon disillusioned with Carter, particularly over the Panama Canal treaties.
 He maintained close ties in conservative political circles, serving as an informal advisor to Richard Nixon and Ronald Reagan.
 While aligning himself with Republicans he simultaneously forged close ties to Democrats including New York mayor Ed Koch, New York secretary of state Carmine DeSapio, and Brooklyn party boss Meade Esposito.

 In 1972, he helped Nixon discredit the candidacy of George McGovern's Vice Presidential running mate Thomas Eagleton by leaking Eagleton's medical records to the press.
 Eagleton's medical record unveiled that he had been treated for depression.

 During the years of debate over the passage of New York's first gay rights bill, Cohn would align himself with the Archdiocese of New York and express his conviction that "homosexual teachers are a grave threat to our children".